HomeLatest NewsCyber SecurityGrok AI curbs in Southeast Asia expose gaps in AI governance, security executive says

 Recent scrutiny and restrictions placed on Grok AI in parts of Southeast Asia point to gaps in governance rather than a rejection of artificial intelligence, a cybersecurity executive said, as regulators in the region assess the social and security risks posed by generative AI tools.

-Takanori Nishiyama, senior vice for Asia-Pacific and at Keeper Security, said actions taken or considered by authorities in countries including Indonesia, Malaysia and the reflected growing concern over how AI systems are deployed and controlled.
+Takanori Nishiyama, senior vice president for Asia-Pacific and at Keeper Security, said actions taken or considered by authorities in countries including Indonesia, Malaysia and the reflected growing concern over how AI systems are deployed and controlled.

-He said AI tools increasingly act autonomously, process sensitive data and interact with critical operational systems, making them comparable to a new class of digital identity that often operates beyond traditional security and oversight frameworks.
+He said AI tools increasingly act autonomously, process sensitive data and interact with critical operational systems, making them comparable to a new class of identity that often operates beyond traditional security and oversight frameworks.

 Advertisement